ehamiter/aicalart/README.md

 ### Examples

-All of the examples below additionally have `--skip-upload` passed in so the current production image files aren't replaced.
-Basically whenever you want to experiment, or, say, make screenshots while generating examples, it's a nice option to have.
-New images are generated and stored in a `staging/` folder.
+All of the examples below additionally have `--skip-upload` passed in, as explained above.
 Additionally, I have some items on my personal calendar that involve my youngest son attending soccer practices.
 They are titled things like "Practice: B07 Academy" so there are interesting interpretations of what that means exactly.
-These aren't echoed in the description print outs, but are still a part of the prompt that DALL-E receives, so there will be elements revolving around calendar events unless specifically skipped.
+These aren't echoed in the description printouts, but are still a part of the prompt that DALL-E receives, so there will be elements revolving around calendar events unless specifically skipped.

 <details>
 <summary><code>python generate.py --date="2024-02-11" --skip-upload</code></summary>